- Laser Treatments

 Sun Spots: If you’ve lived in southern California most of your life, you’re no stranger to the sun.
 Three hundred of our days yearly are spent with a sun filled sky.
 While it’s good for the soul, it can really wreak havoc on the skin!
 Excessive or intense UV radiation, either from the sun or an indoor tanning bed, can cause sun spots.

-Sun spots, or lentigines, can pop up anywhere you’re exposed to the sun: the face, ears, scalp, backs of the arms, hands, shoulder and lips are common places.
+Sun spots, or lentigines, can pop up anywhere you’re exposed to the sun: the face, ears, scalp, backs of the arms, hands, shoulder, and lips are common places.
 They’re different from freckles, but they look very similar.
-Freckles are inherited and they tend to fade in the winter, or when not exposed to sun.
+Freckles are inherited and they tend to fade in the winter, or when not exposed to the sun.
 Sun spots stay the same color all the time, and once they are there, they can be hard to get rid of.
 To add insult to injury, as we age, our skin thins a bit which can make these dark spots look even darker!

 Melasma, Acne scar or Traumatic scar pigmentation: Acne scars and melasma commonly affect the face.
 A traumatic scar can leave a dark spot anywhere!
 All of these conditions can drive you crazy; they’re hard to cover with make-up and get worse with even a little sun exposure.
 In these cases, the melanocytes in the skin are reacting to stimulation: hormones in the case of melasma, inflammation in the case of acne and injury in the case of trauma.